wolfatthegate/wolfatthegate/README.md

 - 👋 Hi, I’m @wolfatthegate.
-- 👀 I’m interested in anything that are not on daily news.
+- 👀 I’m interested in Machine Learning, Quantum Computing, Physics and Science.
 - 🌱 I’m currently learning how to survive.
-- 📫 How to reach me.
-- 🐈 I hired an illuminated black cat to keep tracks of my changes because I cannot afford to subscribe github services.

 <!---
 wolfatthegate/wolfatthegate is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.